 - The hiring manager works for the employer; has knowledge of the business goals, challenges, vision and brand; and is part of the human resources department.

 - They use their inside knowledge of the company to interview, refer and hire the best candidates for the job and the company.
 Culture and fit are very important to the hiring manager.

 - Hiring managers serve many different duties besides hiring.
 The hiring manager is often involved in screening, onboarding, job performance evaluations, candidate experience and retention strategies in the company.

 - Hiring managers interview and screen for personality, attitude, aptitude, experience and skills.
 They are looking at how the candidate will fit in with the team they'd be placed with, interact with the department managers, and their potential to grow their career at the company.

 - The hiring manager wants to understand: Have you done this work before?
 Are you capable of doing this job?
 What unique qualities, talents or expertise do you bring to the position?
 They also want to hear about your goals, vision and passion for the work, industry and company.

 - Hiring managers interview differently.
 Their interviews (phone and in person) tend to be more qualitative and conversational.
-They will be curious about your research on the company, understanding of the company’s mission, brand, and goals, and will be looking to see how well you can sell yourself into the position, not just relying on your resume.
+They will be curious about your research on the company, understanding of the company's mission, brand and goals, and will look to see how well you can sell yourself into the position, not just relying on your resume.

 When you get the call for an interview, remember the above information to be sure you speak clearly and in a way that is compelling, given the interviewer's goals and responsibilities.